ryedin/site/_reference/cli-config-files.md

 This page describes a number of files and directories which can exist in `~/.convox/` and/or `./.convox/`, and which are taken into account by the Convox CLI.

+Configuration is evaluated in the following order:

+1. Environment variables (e.g. `$CONVOX_RACK`)
+2. Local configuration directory (`./.convox/`)
+3. User configuration directory (`~/.convox/`)

-As a Convox user, there are 3 concepts you should be aware of:
+As a Convox user, there are several authentication-related concepts you should be aware of:

 1. **Convox account password**: chosen by you at signup,
 2. **Convox Console API key** (one per user account): used to log in to Racks created via Console, and can be regenerated at your request via Console,